Study the countries located in the Northern and Southern Hemisphere of the globe.

 maps that show the boundaries of countries and states

-the imaginary line that divides the earth, creating the Northern Hemisphere and the Southern Hemisphere
+the imaginary line that divides the Earth, creating the Northern Hemisphere and the Southern Hemisphere

 imaginary lines that measure distances in degrees and run east and west of the prime meridian